monkeyscage/Alpha-Layer/README.md

 Ethereum Alpha Layer

-find an introductory article here: https://www.reddit.com/r/ethereum/comments/5kq4uw/the_war_of_dapps_has_begun/
+Find an introductory article here: https://www.reddit.com/r/ethereum/comments/5kq4uw/the_war_of_dapps_has_begun/

-wiki is under construction
+Wiki is under construction.
-along with instruction on how to add your very simple public layer for your dapp
+along with instructions on how to add your very simple public layer for your dapp.

-basic web interface (under construction, the interface will be moved away) please use mist or metamask http://etherscape.io/alphalayer.html
+Basic web interface (under construction, the interface will be moved away).
+Please use mist or metamask.
+http://etherscape.io/alphalayer.html

-etherscape.io is a browser/social platform and will officially use AlphaLayer for public informations.
+Etherscape.io is a browser/social platform and will officially use AlphaLayer for public informations.

 created by maxxflyer 28/12/2016